Cleaning Vinyl Upholstery Basics

 Vinyl, or polyvinyl chloride (PVC), is thermoplastic.
-It may be made in to a film and bags used for food wrap and micro-waving, or molded in a rigid form in containers.
+It may be made into a film and bags used for food wrap and microwaving, or molded in a rigid form in containers.
 It is made into refrigerator gaskets, blinds, countertops, window screens, and other items.
-It is also used to coat fabric for upholstery and wallpaper for washability, and is used for making floor tiles and in dishwashers for lining the inside and coating the wire racks.
+It is also used to coat fabric for upholstery and wallpaper for washability.
+It is also used for making floor tiles and in dishwashers for lining the inside and coating the wire racks.
 It is not affected by most chemicals.
 It is strong, resists weathering and most chemicals.

 Vinyl upholstery fabrics are produced porous to allow perspiration venting and will absorb stains.
 Wash with mild detergent and water.
 Use a soft bristle brush for stubborn soil.
 Rinse and dry.

 Some household cleaners and solvents remove plasticizers from vinyl, making them brittle.
 Abrasive cleaners scratch the smooth surface.
-Sometimes letting detergent solution stand on surface and "soak" a few minutes loosens soil.
+Sometimes letting detergent solution stand on the surface and "soak" a few minutes loosens the soil.

-- Ballpoint pen marks respond to alcohol.
-If not, cover area with a white cloth soaked in a 3 percent solution of hydrogen peroxide and leave from 30 minutes to overnight.
+Ballpoint pen marks respond to alcohol.
+If yours does not, cover the area with a white cloth soaked in a 3% solution of hydrogen peroxide and leave it from 30 minutes to overnight.

 When using solvents suggested above (turpentine or mineral spirits) use only in a well-ventilated room and avoid breathing fumes or getting on your skin.
 Be sure there is no flame, spark, pilot light, or cigarette in area, as they are flammable.
-Air out cloths used, to evaporate solvent before disposing.
+Air out cloths used, to evaporate solvent before disposing of them.